Dark blue background with icons depicting cloud compliance including a shield with a checkmark, clouds, lock, and a computer screen.

 10. Use automation to reduce the potential for human error and misconfiguration

 In the 2023 Thales Global Cloud Security Study, over half (55%) of respondents said human error triggered cloud data breaches at their organizations.
-Using AI and automation to simplify and make data protections more manageable in the cloud is one way to address the challenges of human error and misconfiguration.
+Using AI and automated workflows to simplify and make data protections more manageable in the cloud is one way to address the challenges of human error and misconfiguration.

 Secureframe’s Comply AI for Remediation, for example, helps customers quickly and easily remediate cloud misconfigurations.
 Using infrastructure as code (IaC), Comply AI for Remediation automatically generates remediation guidance tailored to users’ cloud environment so they can easily update the underlying issue causing the failing configuration in their environment.
 This eliminates the manual work of writing code, reducing the risk of human error and improving accuracy when fixing misconfigurations.